 This course may help you to gain recognition from a professional body.
 You can view or download our Recognition leaflet 3.1 British Psychological Society for further information.

-The details given here are for the course that starts in June 2013.
-We expect it to be available at the same time once a year and the last starting date to be in 2014.
+The details given here are for the course that starts in June 2014.
+We expect it to be available for the last time in June 2015.

 Students who studied this course also studied at some time:

 To register a place on this course return to the top of the page and use the Click to register button.